REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Related Work

 \subsection{BIQA for Synthetically Distorted Images}

-In the previous development, the research of BIQA approaches for synthetic task mainly follows two kinds of ideas: traditional methods and learning-based methods.
+Previous research of BIQA approaches for the synthetic task mainly follows two kinds of ideas: traditional methods and learning-based methods.

-Commonly traditional BIQA approaches first extract hand-crafted features based on the empirical analysis and then adopt a regression function to map the features into quality score.
-The most famous type methods is the one based on the characteristics of natural statistical scenes (NSS), such as DIIVINE\cite{DIIVINE}, BLIINDS-II\cite{BLIINDSII} and BRISQUE\cite{BRISQUE}.
-This type of methods assumes that natural images have certain statistical properties affected by the distortion, which makes the image look unnatural.
-Therefore, features can be extracted from frequency, spatial and wavelet domain based on the statistical properties of an image to predict its quality score.
-In addition, there are also some other methods based on human visual system (HVS), such as NRSL\cite{NRSL}, LPSI\cite{LPSI}, M3\cite{M3} and RISE\cite{RISE}.
-These methods utilize HVS to construct the quality aware features, assuming that HVS is adapted to the structure information.
-However, theses hand-crafted features are time-consuming and meantime lack of generalization ability due to the diversity of image contents and distortions.
+Commonly traditional BIQA approaches first extract hand-crafted features based on the empirical analysis and then adopt a regression function to map the features into the quality score.
+The most well-known category is based on the characteristics of natural statistical scenes (NSS), such as DIIVINE\cite{DIIVINE}, BLIINDS-II\cite{BLIINDSII} and BRISQUE\cite{BRISQUE}.
+This type of method assumes that natural images have certain statistical properties affected by distortion, which would make the image look unnatural.
+Therefore, features can be extracted from frequency, spatial, and wavelet domains based on the statistical properties of an image to predict its quality score.
+In addition, there are also some other methods based on the human visual system (HVS), such as NRSL\cite{NRSL} and RISE\cite{RISE}.
+These methods utilize HVS to construct the quality-aware features, assuming that HVS is adapted to the structure information.
+However, these hand-crafted features are time-consuming and meantime lack of generalization ability due to the diversity of image contents and distortions.